FOSSforlife/notes/notes/Guides/music production.md

 The REAPER Blog also has a [full paid course](https://reaperblog.net/courses/) on his website on mixing in REAPER, and ADSR Courses has a [similar course](https://www.adsrsounds.com/product/courses/a-beginners-guide-to-mixing-with-ableton-live-10/) on mixing in Ableton.
 That said, most mixing tips you see can be applied to any DAW.

-## Where can I find loops and samples?
+n## Where can I find loops and samples?
 ### Free
 - [MusicRadar - over 70,000 samples organized by category](https://www.musicradar.com/news/tech/free-music-samples-royalty-free-loops-hits-and-multis-to-download)
 - [Freesound.org - huge repository of user-uploaded samples](https://freesound.org)